aidin36/beneath-a-binary-sky/doc/source/api.rst

 This is the first command a robot should send to the server.
 By executing this command, robot will be added to the world.
 You can think of it as login.

+*arguments*:

-*arguments*: The password argument of this command, is one of the pre-definied passwords on the server.
+password: *string* The password argument of this command, is one of the pre-definied passwords on the server.
 This is a one-time password.

+In *args*, two optional arguments can be send:

-An optional Parent ID can also be send to the server.
-If Parent ID passed, the new robot will be born somewhere close to its parent.
+First one is a Parent ID (string).
+If Parent ID passed, the new robot will be norn somewhere close to its parent.

+Second one is a name (string).
+This name can be used later to trace what a robot did, how many child she reproduced, etc.

 *result*: A dictionary, containing ID and password of the new robot.
 This password is the one that should be send along with every command.